cisco/cisco-network-node-utils/docs/README-maintainers.md

 4. Build gem and test it in combination with the latest released Puppet module (using Beaker and demo manifests) to make sure no backward compatibility issues have been introduced.

 5. Make sure CHANGELOG.md accurately reflects all changes since the last release.
-  1. Add any significant changes that weren't documented in the changelog
+  * Add any significant changes that weren't documented in the changelog
-  2. Clean up any entries that are overly verbose, unclear, or otherwise could be improved.
+  * Clean up any entries that are overly verbose, unclear, or otherwise could be improved.

 ## Release Process

 When the release checklist above has been fully completed, the process for publishing a new release is as follows:

 1. Create a release branch.
-Follow [semantic versioning](http://semver.org) - a bugfix release is a 0.0.x version bump, a new feature is a 0.x.0 bump, and a backward-incompatible change (if unavoidable!) is a new x.0.0 version.
+Follow [semantic versioning](http://semver.org):
+    * 0.0.x - a bugfix release
+    * 0.x.0 - new feature(s)
+    * x.0.0 - backward-incompatible change (if unvoidable!)

     ```
     git flow release start 1.0.1